Country Context

 Life Expectancy at Birth, years | 71.8 |

-The Kyrgyz Republic is a land-locked, lower-middle-income country.
-It has rich endowments, including minerals, forests, arable land, pastures, and has significant potential for the expansion of its hydroelectricity production, agriculture sector, and tourism industry.
+The Kyrgyz Republic is a land-locked, lower-middle-income country in Central Asia that has abundant natural resources and potential for the expansion of its hydroelectricity production, agriculture sector, and tourism industry.